illumio/illumio.core/docs/CVEN_ROLE.md

 ## Installation

-You can install this role with: `ansible-galaxy install illumio.illumio.cven`
+You can install this role with: `ansible-galaxy install illumio.core.cven`

 ### Requirements

-This module requires Python 3.6+ and the `illumio` python package installed on the Ansible host.
+This module requires Python 3.6+ and the `illumio` python package installed on the Ansible controller.

 The `cven` role depends on the `kubelink` role in order to function - see the `kubelink` [requirements](KUBELINK_ROLE.md#requirements).